mike2151/Online-OH-queue/README.md

 Notes on the format: <br />
 If you are not holding office hours on a day, then leave the field blank.<br />
 When specifying times, use the format above: hour:minuteam/pm.
 First indicate the hour.
 Next, a colon followed by the minutes.
 Next, either am or pm.
 The dash indicates a time range.
 So in the case of `2:00pm-4:00pm` the queue remains open from 2pm to 4pm.
 Simply typing `2pm-4pm` will crash the app.
 You must include the minutes.<br />
 A semicolon followed by another time range is used if the queue is not open during a continuous time interval.
-See the value abovw for an example <br />
+See the value above for an example <br />
 **Failure to adhere to the time convention will make the Office Hours Queue not appear or may even bring up a failure error on the office hours page!**

+The field `show_ewt` is a boolean field.
+When set to true, the queue will display the estimated wait time.
+When false, it will not.

 Click save in the bottom right corner when done.